 - Outreach / Internal Organizing committee – Political Action Coordinator

 c.
 Subcommittees —- The Steering Committee or any of the standing committees may create subcommittees (either standing or ad hoc) and delegate tasks to them.

 d.
 Structures within committees and subcommittees shall be determined democratically by the volunteers on the committees or subcommittees, including but not limited to chairing of meetings, setting of agendae, and allocation of tasks.

 Section 7.
 Political Education Committee a.
-The Political Education Committee shall have three (3) co-facilitators, with no more than one identifying as cisgender white male.
+The Political Education Committee shall have three (3) co-facilitators, with no more than one identifying as cisgender white man.

 b.
 The Political Education Committee Facilitators will be elected for a term of thirteen months, using IRV (Scottish Single Transferable Vote.)

 c.
 The Political Education Coordinator shall be elected to a thirteen-month term from amongst the newly elected Political Education Committee Co-Facilitators.
 They shall be elected by Instant Runoff Voting, using the same ballot as that used for the election of the Political Education Committee.

 d.
 The Political Education Committee shall plan and follow-through on all chosen programs of political education for TCDSA.
 The Political Education Committee may also implement other political education programs as it sees fit.

 TCDSA shall hold an election for delegates to each National Convention called by DSA.
 Nominations will be made in the same manner as nominations for officers.
 Voting will take place at a Regular Membership meeting.
 Delegate elections will be conducted using a proportional voting method, such as Scottish Single Transferable Vote (STV).